-- Wash the wound with a solution of potassium permanganate or other antiseptic. - Cover the wound with a clean and dry cloth. - Get a doctor's help and an injection of the antirabies vaccine.
+- Wash the wound with a solution of potassium permanganate or other antiseptic. - Cover the wound with a clean and dry cloth. - Get a doctor's help and an injection of the anti rabies vaccine. - A sudden calamity is known as a 'disaster'. - Disasters can be man-made or natural.

-- A sudden calamity is known as a 'disaster'. - Disasters can be man-made or natural. - Alertness and immediate action are necessary on such occasions. - Effective disaster management and use of remedial measures can help reduce the losses. - Every person should know about safety precautions and first aid.
+- Alertness and immediate action are necessary on such occasions. - Effective disaster management and use of remedial measures can help reduce the losses.

-Page 26:

-Photographs of

-Killari earthquake

-and Malin

-landslide Courtesy:

-Lokmat Library,

-Aurangabad
+Page 26 : Photographs of Killari earthquake and Malin landslide -Courtesy : Lokmat Library, Aurangabad